chun-eric/sentinel-siem-chatgpt/README.md

 Once we are logged in, the very first thing a hacker would most likely do is establish persistence.
 <br/>
 <br/>
-Change Account Password.
+So let's change the Account Password.
 <br/>
 <br/>
-Top right click your account details and change your password from Overview.
+In the Top right click your account details and change your password from Overview.
 <br/>
 <br/>

 ```
-old password >  new password -->  make the new password really long and complex
+old password >  new password >  make the new password really long and complex
 ```
 <br/>
 <a href="https://ibb.co/LR3MgW2"><img src="https://i.ibb.co/fFsbN5P/53.png" alt="72" border="0" /></a>